biolab/orange2/docs/reference/rst/Orange.data.discretization.rst

     ['<=5.45', '(2.85, 3.15]', '<=2.45', '<=0.80', 'Iris-setosa']
     ['<=5.45', '>3.15', '<=2.45', '<=0.80', 'Iris-setosa']

-The procedure uses feature discretization classes as defined in :doc:`Orange.feature.discretization` and applies them on entire data set.
+Data discretization uses feature discretization classes from :doc:`Orange.feature .discretization` and applies them on entire data set.
 The suported discretization methods are:

 * equal width discretization, where the domain of continuous feature is split to intervals of the same width equal-sized intervals (uses :class:`Orange.feature.discretization.EqualWidth`),